YannDubs/website_old/_glossary/RL.md

 *I.e.* if such policy $\pi'$ can be constructed, then it is a better than $\pi$.

-The same hold if we extend the update to all actions and all states and stochastic policies.
+The same holds if we extend the update to all actions and all states and stochastic policies.
 The general **policy improvement** algorithm is thus :

 $$
 \begin{aligned}